thorvaldhrafn/thzabbix/README.md

 group_id = XXXXXX # group id for host
 template_id = YYYYYY # template id linked to host

-# groups and templates can be set as list of dictionary to add hosr in many groups or/and lynk many templates
+# groups and templates can be set as list of dictionary to add host in many groups or/and lynk many templates. 'templates' is optional parameter, osers is required

 hostcreate = dict(host=hostname,
     tls_connect=tlsconnect,